paperbenni/paperbenni.github.io/content/posts/wishlist-2.md

 # Introduction

 Time to make another software wishlist.
-This time the wishlist has some smaller open source software, and the features are less obvious, but I would still very much like to have them.
+This time the wishlist has some smaller open-source software, and the features are less obvious, but I would still very much like to have them.
 Maybe I will even update this list if the features are added or if I get around to adding them myself.

 # Neovim

-Async treesitter parsing in insert mode. or maybe pause treesitter parsing in insert entirely.
+Async Tree-sitter parsing in insert mode, or maybe pause Tree-sitter parsing in insert entirely.
 Maybe revert to regex parsing in insert mode.
 It doesn't look great, but I don't particularly care if I can avoid half a second of latency on every keystroke.

 # Snacks.nvim

-This is a plugin suite for neovim which has a remarkable amount of features with remarkable quality.
+This is a plugin suite for Neovim which has a remarkable number of features with remarkable quality.

 The file explorer should have the ability to choose the window in which to open